52 Things That Can Make Your Home Look More Expensive

 Add a Centerpiece

 No need to wait for a dinner party to elevate your usual table setting.
 Something as simple as fresh-cut flowers can make it seem like you’ve put time and effort into your dinner table, says Henry.
+Try one of these 12 brilliant centerpiece ideas.

 Hunt for Real Stone